Message from the Chair of Governors

 I am Executive Assistant to the Chief Executive of a large Trust of Schools in Derby and Nottingham.
 Heavily involved with the running of the Trust, I understand how important the Governing Body’s input is to its success.
 Prior to this I worked in secondary schools as Operations Lead, responsible for running the support side of the school.
 I also have strong experience in event management, organizing events all over Europe, as well as having worked in business development.
 I am also a Trustee for a local Preschool.

-I am mum to a daughter in Year 8 at Friesland and a son at Firfield Primary.
+I am mum to a daughter at Friesland and a son at Firfield Primary.

 I have four children – one at university, who attended Friesland for the full seven years; two currently at Friesland and one at Firfield Primary.